paulfioravanti/three_little_pigs/README.md

 ## Usage :pig2:

-Run the app, simply printing the story contents to screen:
+Run the app, simply printing the story to screen:

     $ bin/three_little_pigs